Fast methods to compute the Riemann zeta function: The algorithm for cubic exponential sums with a small cubic coefficient

 which is valid for any $\epsilon \in (0,e^{-1})$, and any $x\in [-1/4,1/4]$.
 And if $b_0\in [-1/4,0)$, which implies conjugation is needed to ensure condition N2 holds, we obtain the same formula as (\ref{eq:van0011}) except the right side is replaced by its conjugate, and $\alpha_0$, $b_0$, and $a_0$, are replaced by $-\alpha_0$, $-b_0$, and $1-a_0$ or $2-a_0$, respectively.
-In either case, the basic structure of the remainder $R(K,a_0+\alpha_0 \, x, b_0)$ in (\ref{eq:van0011}) is described by lemma 6.6 in~\cite{HI}.
-(It might be helpful to consult lemmas 6.6 and 6.7 in~\cite{HI} at this point, but they will later be discussed here.)
+In either case, the resulting remainder term $R(K,a_0+\alpha_0 \, x, b_0)$ in (\ref{eq:van0011}) is fully described by lemma 6.6 in~\cite{Hi}, as we discuss here later.
+(It might be helpful to consult lemmas 6.6 and 6.7 in~\cite{Hi} at this point.)

 We can repeatedly apply formula (\ref{eq:van0011}) for as long as the analogue of the condition $\lceil a_0+\alpha_0\, x\rceil < \lfloor a_0+\alpha_0\, x+2|b_0| K\rfloor$ holds for all $x\in [-1/4,1/4]$.
 After $m$ such applications say, we arrive at an expression of the form: